iturdikulov/notes/wiki.md

 - Anyone can edit any page, you may be not expert in the topic (but this also can be bad, so review must be done).

-I'm use similar format to store my notes, with [[zettelkasten]] method.
+I'm use similar format to store my notes, with [[Zettelkasten]] method.

 ## Popular wiki's